aarzilli/gdlv/README.md

 # News

+## 2020-01-28 / Version 1.2
+* Highlight changed variables in a different color
+* Add source code links in scrollback

 ## 2019-11-22 / Version 1.1
 * Added option to filter the goroutines window to only the goroutines matching a specified pattern.
 * Added `-r` option to the restart command which will rerecord the target (if it was recorded), also added the `flaky` script which runs the program repeatedly (rerecording it) until it hits any breakpoint.